 Most of the time, the next reactions develop more quickly.

 Anyone who has taken a drug within the previous year or so can experience a lichenoid drug eruption.
 This is true even if you only used a drug once or you haven’t taken it in months.

-Lichenoid drug eruption is more common in older adults.
+Lichenoid drug eruption is

 There are no known risk factors associated with gender, race, or ethnicity.